dankelley/oce/README.md

 same way as other packages.
 However, this version is only updated a few times a year (pursuant to CRAN policy), so many users will want to install the ``develop`` branch instead.
-This branch may be updated several times per day, as the author fixes bugs or adds features that are motivated by day-to-day usage.
+This branch may be updated several times per day, as the authors fix bugs or add features that are motivated by day-to-day usage.
 This is the branch favoured by users who need new features or would like to contribute to Oce development.